boulder-on/JPassport/README.md

     double passComplex(@RefArg ComplexPassing[] complexStruct);
 }
 ```
-The @StructPadding annotation here is optional and maintained for legacy reasons (and in case my
-calculations for padding are wrong on some platforms).
-Also, I guess it's possible that you have a
-very strange struct where you need bespoke padding.
-In general, the library will automatically
-add the padding that it thinks is required.
-If you use @StructPadding that tells JPassport
-how much padding to put before or after a struct member (negative numbers indicate pre-member
-padding).
-There are also separate annotation values for different platforms (windowsBytes, macBytes, linuxBytes).

-The other important annotation is @Ptr, this lets JPassport know to treat the member of the struct as
+The @Ptr annotation lets JPassport know to treat the member of the struct as
 a pointer to another struct.

 Arrays of Records can only be 1 element long.
 Longer arrays of Records are not supported.